Raphael Thorius: Works

 Thorius wrote a Latin ode in 1603, exhorting his wife and family to leave London on account of the plague.
 In 1610 he wrote Hymnus Tabaci, a poem of two books in hexameters.
 The influence of the Syphilis of Hieronymus Fracastorius has been suggested, a parallel being the way he addresses Sir William Paddy, as Fracastorius addresses Peter Bembo.
 Thorius revised the poem, and it was published in 1625 at Leyden (first London edition 1627, pocket edition wat Utrecht in 1644).
-In February 1625 Thorius completed a poem of 142 hexameter lines entitled Hyems, dedicated to Constantine Hygins, which is sometimes printed with the Hymnus.
+In February 1625 Thorius completed a poem of 142 hexameter lines entitled Hyems, dedicated to Constantijn Huygens, which is sometimes printed with the Hymnus.

 A manuscript volume of his poems (Sloane MS. 1768) contains Greek verses, and numerous Latin poems.
 Topics include: the execution of Sir Walter Ralegh; an epitaph for William Camden; an epistle to Baudius; and verses on the naturalists Rondeletius and Lobelius.
 The manuscript includes also the verse Thorius wrote with Jacob Cool, on behalf of the London Dutch community, for the 1604 coronation entry of James I of England.